-This hearty bean soup (Frijoles Charros) is an old family favorite.
-It’s full of pinto beans, roasted chiles, tomatoes, and, wait for it…BACON.
-Perfect fall dinner!
+This hearty Cowboy Pinto Bean Soup (Frijoles Charros) is an old family favorite.
+Fill the slow cooker with pinto beans, roasted chiles, tomatoes, and, wait for it…BACON.
+Perfect cozy dinner!

 WE BOUGHT A FREAKING HOUSE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Aaaahhh feelings!